bips-hb/cARFi_paper/README.md

 - `dplyr`

-**Note:** The `.Rprofile` ensures that all necessary R packages are installed before running any analysis.
+**Note:** The script `setup.R` ensures that all necessary R packages are installed and is called before any analysis is run.
 It also automatically sets up the environment by creating required folders, setting the ggplot2 theme, and managing CPU usage during simulations.